telenornms/skogul/skogul.rst

 Settings:

-``err [SenderRef]``
+``err [HandlerRef]``
-	If the sender under Next fails, convert the error to a metric and send it here
+	If the sender under Next fails, convert the error to a metric and send it here.

 ``next [SenderRef]``
-	Send normal metrics here
+	Send normal metrics here.

 ``reterr [bool]``
 	If true, the original error from Next will be returned, if false, both Next AND Err has to fail for Send to return an error.